rajarshimaitra/rust-nostr/VISION.md

 If you haven't been living under the rocks for the last 2 years, you already know the current emergence and a dire cry from the market to have "Twitter alternatives".
 Social media platforms that don't act against the incentives of their users.

 This need gave rise to alternate social media platforms like [Gab](https://gab.com/) and [Mastodon](https://mastodon.social/about).
 The recent announcement from the [Ex Twitter lead](https://twitter.com/jack/status/1204766078468911106?s=20) already hints that this is gonna be the next big problem to solve.
-So disclaimer: I don't it's an easy problem to solve, and I don't think Nostr solves it all.
+So disclaimer: I don't say it's an easy problem to solve, and I don't think Nostr solves it all.
 But it at least "has a chance".

 The core problem of creating a decentralized media platform *is not technical, it's social.*